-Portal cranes consist of a rotating superstructure mounted on a gantry structure.
-The gantry style structure allows for the free movement of traffic and materials when the crane is located on the pier.
+- rotating superstructure mounted on a gantry structure

+- structure allows for the free movement of traffic and materials when the crane is located on the pier

+- contains:

+- an operator's cab

+- machinery house

-There is an operator's cab, machinery house, and a luffing boom.
+luffing boom.

+- luming boom.

-The primary source of power is a diesel engine that drives generators or hydraulic pumps.
+- diesel engine that drives generators or hydraulic pumps

+- supported by wide gauge rails